liferay-search/liferay-docs/en/deployment/articles/04-securing-liferay/14-cors.markdown

 from scripts to help mitigate
 [cross-site scripting](https://en.wikipedia.org/wiki/Cross-site_scripting)
 attacks.
 These APIs follow a *same origin* policy.
-But for certain resources, it can be convenient to allow @product@ to serve them to different origins.
+But for certain resources, it can be convenient to allow @sharepoint@ to serve them to different origins.

 For example, if you manage images in Docs & Media, you may want to allow cross-origin requests for them.
 You can enable CORS for matching URLs in
-@product@ or for JAX-RS application resources.
+@sharepoint@ or for JAX-RS application resources.

-## Enabling CORS for @product@ Services
+## Enabling CORS for @sharepoint@ Services

 You'll find the settings in Configuration &rarr; System Settings &rarr; Security &rarr; Security Tools &rarr; Portal Cross Resource Origin Sharing (CORS):